-- 2.1 Expand programs and funding that support the advancement of research, scholarship, and creative activities in DEI and anti-racist topics. - 2.2 Establish Mason as a state, regional, and national resource for the advancement of diversity, equity, inclusion, and anti-racism. - 2.3 Incorporate Mason's commitment to furthering the DEI mission into our brand.
+- 2.1 Expand programs and funding that support the advancement of research, scholarship, and creative activities in DEI topics. - 2.2 Establish Mason as a state, regional, and national resource for the advancement of diversity, equity, and inclusion. - 2.3 Incorporate Mason's commitment to furthering the DEI mission into our brand.